Theodore Janssen: Family

 He married Williamza or Williamsa Henley (died 2 September 1731) on 26 January 1698 at Christ Church Greyfriars, London, and had issue, including Abraham, Henry, and Stephen.
 He died in 1748.
 He was succeeded in the baronetcy by his eldest son, Abraham, who had also been a member of parliament at the time of his father's disgrace, but never sat again after the end of that Parliament.
 Each of the three brothers inherited the baronetcy in turn, as none had any sons; the elder two died unmarried, in 1765 and 1766 respectively.
 His daughter Barbara married Governor Thomas Bladen.
 His daughter Mary married Charles Calvert, 5th Baron Baltimore.

-Williamsa Janssen, a granddaughter, married politician Lionel Damer in 177.
+Williamsa Janssen, a granddaughter, married politician Lionel Damer in 1778.

 Final Years and Death

-Sir Theodore continued to live quietly in Wimbledon after he was stripped of the manor in 1721, next to the present day Wimbledon Village High St. He died in 1748 and is buried in the churchyard of St Marys Church, Wimbledon.
+Sir Theodore continued to live quietly in Wimbledon after he was stripped of the manor in 1721, next to the present day Wimbledon Village High St. He died in 1748 and is buried in the churchyard of St Mary's Church, Wimbledon.